 Gluten is a mixture of two proteins that are found in the dough and responsible for giving the dough its elasticity.

 Now you know the jargon, what's stopping you from giving it a go?
-Be inspired by our collection of bread recipes which can be found here.
+Be inspired by our collection of bread recipes.